ivankohut/projekcia/dokumenty/premietaci-desktop/installation.md

     - create PNG icon from ICO (multipage - use the page with the higher resolution)
     - register into KDE menu using PNG icon
 - git
-    - git cola + git: `zypper install git-cola`
+    - git: `zypper -n install git`
     - IntelliJ IDEA, download and unpack to ~/Programs, to be used as git GUI
     - register IDEA into KDE menu from within IDEA itself
     - clone all OpenSong repos (i.e. replace most of the existing songs with GitHub clones)
-- LibreOffice 3.x (do not install desktop integration becuase it overrides existing file associations of libreoffice document types) - [
+- LibreOffice 3.x (do not install desktop integration because it overrides existing file associations of libreoffice document types) - [
   `install-libreoffice3.sh`](install-libreoffice3.sh)
     - register into KDE menu:
         - icon: /opt/libreoffice3.6/program/flat_logo.png